davenaylor/postie/readme.txt

       Subject: -1- -Mo- -Br- My Subject

       On my blog it would post to General (Id 1), Moblog, and Brewing all at one time
+    * You can add tags by adding a line in the body of the message like so:
+      tags: foo, bar
+    * You can also set a default tag to be applied if no tags are included.

 = Image Handling =
     * Postie has a filter to make it easy to show full images on individual pages.